swieja/my_semgrep_rules/README.md

 # vr semgrep
-A set of scripts and stuff to utilize [repo-find](https://github.com/jkob-sec/repo-find) and semgrep rules stolen from [semgrep-rules](https://github.com/returntocorp/semgrep-rules) for vulnerability research in open source projects on github or just code static analysis.
+The main goal of this project is to automate static code analysis primarily in GitHub open source repositories with a focus on high-severity vulnerabilities such as remote code execution, broken authentication, XXE, LFI, and others.

-This requires [semgrep CLI](https://semgrep.dev/docs/getting-started/) to be installed:
+This tool requires the installation of the Semgrep CLI, which can be found at https://semgrep.dev/docs/getting-started/. /

-Most of the stolen Semgrep rules include high severity vulnerabilities such as RCE, SQLi, deserialization, etc. There are also some low severity rules, which are excluded due to general filtering.
+The filtered Semgrep rules in this repository were borrowed from https://github.com/returntocorp/semgrep-rules .

 source: \
 https://github.com/returntocorp/semgrep-rules \
 https://semgrep.dev/explore
 ## How to use
-1. Generate list of repos using [repo-find](https://github.com/jkob-sec/repo-find) or use an existing list.
+1. To create a list of repos, you can use my tool [repo-find](https://github.com/jkob-sec/repo-find) or choose to use an existing list.

 ```console
 python3 find_repos.py -q "stars:500..1000 language:Java created:>2017-10-11 sort:updated" -f ~/repo_list_java.txt -s 10000 -d
 ```

-2. Clone [semgrep-rules](https://github.com/returntocorp/semgrep-rules), copy .yaml rules to desired directory and remove unwanted rules (low/medium severity).
+2. Clone [semgrep-rules](https://github.com/returntocorp/semgrep-rules), copy .yaml rules to desired directory and remove unwanted rules (low impact/likelihood).

 remove_unwanted_rules.py
 ```python